ICAO airport code: Structure

 In the contiguous United States and Canada, many airports have ICAO codes that are simply copies of their three-letter IATA codes, with the geographical prefix added on (e.g., YEG and CYEG both refer to Edmonton International Airport, while IAD and KIAD both refer to Washington Dulles International Airport).
 This similarity does not extend to Alaska (PAxx), Hawaii (PHxx), or U.S. territories.
 Kahului Airport on Maui, for instance, has an IATA code of OGG and an ICAO code of PHOG.

-ICAO airport codes do not begin with I, J, X, or Q, though the Jezero Crater on Mars is assigned the special ICAO code JZRO, and some have used this to deduce that J must be the code for Mars, even though it has never been officially reserved by ICAO.
-Codes beginning with I (Ixx and Ixxx) are often used for navigational aids such as radio beacons, while the Q code is reserved for international radiocommunications and non-geographical special use.

-In Russia, the Latin letter X, or its Morse/Baudot Cyrillic equivalent Ь, are used to designate government, military, and experimental aviation airfields in internal airfield codes similar in structure and purpose to ICAO codes but not used internationally.
-ZZZZ is a pseudo-code, used in flight plans for aerodromes with no ICAO code assigned.
+ICAO airport codes do not begin with the following letters: